-- 2.1.4.2.
-An owner or operator is not required to conduct an initial performance test on a unit for which a performance test has been previously conducted, but the test must meet all of the conditions described in the paragraphs below: - 2.1.4.2.1.
-The test must have been conducted using the same methods specified in this subpart, and these methods must have been followed correctly. - 2.1.4.2.2.
-The test must not be older than 2 years. - 2.1.4.2.3.
-The test must be reviewed and accepted by the Administrator. - 2.1.4.2.4.
-Either no process or equipment changes must have been made since the test was performed, or the owner or operator must be able to demonstrate that the results of the performance test, with or without adjustments, reliably demonstrate compliance despite process or equipment changes.
+- 2.2.4.2.
+An owner or operator is not required to conduct an initial performance test on units for which a performance test has been previously conducted, but the test must meet all of the conditions described in paragraphs below. - 2.2.4.2.1.
+The test must have been conducted using the same methods specified in this subpart, and these methods must have been followed correctly. - 2.2.4.2.2.
+The test must not be older than 2 years. - 2.2.4.2.3.
+The test must be reviewed and accepted by the Administrator.

+- 2.2.4.2.4.
+Either no process or equipment changes must have been made since the test was performed, or the owner or operator must be able to demonstrate that the results of the performance test, with or without adjustments, reliably demonstrate compliance despite process or equipment changes. - 2.2.4.2.5.
+The test must be conducted at any load condition within plus or minus 10 percent of 100 percent load.